PiotrG1996/jetson-installation/README.md

 | threshold               | THRESHOLD               | `0.25`                      | Confidence threshold for predictions |
 | device                  | DEVICE                  | `'0'`                       | `cpu` for CPU, `0` for gpu, `0,1,2,3` if there are multiple GPUs |

+> [!NOTE]
-[1] If the model is available at [ultralytics models](https://docs.ultralytics.com/models/), It will be downloaded from the cloud at the startup.
+> If the model is available at [ultralytics models](https://docs.ultralytics.com/models/), It will be downloaded from the cloud at the startup.
 We are using docker volumes to maintain downloaded weights so that weights are not downloaded at each startup.

+> [!TIP]
-[2] Uncomment the commented out `YOLO_MODEL` parameter line and give the custom model weight file's name as `YOLO_MODEL` parameter.
+> Uncomment the commented out `YOLO_MODEL` parameter line and give the custom model weight file's name as `YOLO_MODEL` parameter.
 Uncomment the docker bind entry that to direct to the `weights` folder and comment the docker volume entry for yolo.
 Copy the custom weights to the `weights` folder.

 ## Latency description